-The HMO is not liable for expenditures for any service to a person 22 to 64 years of age who is a resident of an institution for mental disease (IMD), except to the extent that expenditures for a service to an individual on convalescent leave from an IMD are reimbursed by FFS.
-If a person 22 to 64 years of age is in need of hospitalization for mental health or substance abuse issues, the HMO must make arrangements with a general acute care hospital to provide coverage.
+The HMO is not liable for any service to a person 22 to 64 years of age who is a resident of an institution for mental disease (IMD), except for services to an individual on convalescent leave from an IMD that are reimbursed by FFS.
+If a person 22 to 64 years of age requires hospitalization for mental health or substance abuse issues, the HMO must coordinate coverage with a hospital.

-An HMO may provide impatient services in an IMD for a person 22-64 years of age for no more than 15 days during the period of monthly capitation payment in lieu of traditional psychiatric intervention services.
+An HMO may provide inpatient services in an IMD for a person 22 to 64 years of age for no more than 15 days during the period of monthly capitation payment in lieu of traditional psychiatric intervention services.

-10. Transportation Following Emergency Detention (BadgerCare Plus and Medicaid SSI)
+10. Transportation Following Emergency Detention

-The HMO shall be liable for the provision of medical transportation to the HMO-affiliated provider when the member is under emergency detention or commitment and the HMO requires the member to be moved to a participating provider, provided the transfer can be made safely.
-If a transfer requires a secured environment by local law enforcement officials, (i.e., Sheriff Department, Police Department, etc.), the HMO shall not be liable for the cost of the transfer.
-The county agency or law enforcement agency makes the decision whether the transfer requires a secured environment.
-The HMO is not prohibited from entering into an MOU or agreement with local law enforcement agencies or with county agencies for such transfer.
+The HMO must cover medical transportation to an in-network provider when the member is under emergency detention or commitment and when the HMO requires the member to be moved to a participating provider, provided the transfer can be made safely.
+The HMO is not responsible for the transfer of a member when it is determined by a county agency or law enforcement that a secure transfer is required and conducted by local law enforcement officials.

-- 11. Coordination of Services with Community Agencies (BadgerCare Plus and Medicaid SSI) - a.
-The HMO must assign a representative to coordinate services with public health agencies or treatment programs within the HMO's service area including out-of-network providers.
-These might include but are not limited to county health agencies, crisis intervention agencies, community support programs, comprehensive community service programs, or inpatient programs. - b.
-The HMO must work with the agency/program to coordinate a member's transition to or from covered mental health and substance abuse care within the HMO's network. - c.
+- 11. Coordination of Services with Community Agencies - a.
+The HMO must assign a representative to coordinate services with public health agencies or treatment programs within the HMO's service area including out-of-network providers. - b.
+The HMO must work with the agency to coordinate a member's transition to or from covered mental health and substance abuse care within the HMO's network. - c.
 Any member transitioning from crisis intervention services must be able to access an appropriate level of ongoing care within 30 days of the crisis.